Jakidxav/abqmaps_v2/README.md

 ## About
 This repository is for my Master's thesis project completed at the University of New Mexico, in the Department of [Geography and Environmental Studies](https://geography.unm.edu/), as a member of the [GeoAIR Lab](https://geoair.lipingyang.org/).
+The live demo site can be found at [this link](https://geoair-lab.github.io/abqMaps-v2/src/index.html)

 ### Acknowledgements
 Thank you to the following people and organizations who have helped support this project: